TroyLaPolice/European-Neolithic-Expansion/README.md

 }
 ```

-This portion sets up the z cordinate for indivuals and adds the marker mutation.
+This portion sets up the z coordinate for individuals and adds the marker mutation.

-The z cordinate here represents the behavoral phenotype- farming vs HGing.
+The z coordinate here represents the behavioral phenotype- farming vs HGing.

 Individuals located near Turkey on the map begin as farmers and slowly expand throughout Europe.

 This portion also sets up how the coloring schemes work.

-It sets it up both by phenotype (behavorial) coloring and genomic coloring based on user provided preference above.
+It sets it up both by phenotype (behavioral) coloring and genomic coloring based on user provided preference above.

 #### Reproduction